cliobeach/A-walk-with-fastai2/README.md

 **BLOCKS**:
 * Block 1: Computer Vision
 * Block 2: Tabular Neural Networks
-* Block 3: Natural Langauge Processing
+* Block 3: Natural Language Processing

 Here is the overall schedule broken down by week:
 *This schedule is subject to change*